-Pros – PPOs provide a huge amount of choice when it comes to doctors and hospitals
+Pros: PPOs provide a huge number of choices when it comes to doctors and hospitals.

-Pros- Coverage remains the same for any doctor or hospital seen.
-Ideal for last resort coverage to get buy until a full health insurance plan is available.
+Pros: Coverage remains the same for any doctor or hospital seen.
+It's ideal for last resort coverage to get by until a full health insurance plan is available.